egemengulpinar/ContactForm-JS/README.md

 Now, it should to be configure with e-mail service.
 (I was used `EmailJS` service)

 #### Configure EmailJS Service with Contact Form
-First, open an new account on EmailJS
+First, open a new account on EmailJS

 Integrate your e-mail account with EmailJS and authorize the options.